-The show never recovered.
+The show never recovered while Daly went on to bigger things like producing and hosting The Voice.
 MTV tried to keep things afloat by bringing in cool hosts like Vanessa Minnillo and Damien Fahey, but nobody could come close replicate Daly’s affable persona, which was crucial in forging a connection with viewers.
 And as always, with change comes resistance.

 A funny thing happened to TRL as the show progressed.
 Much like MTV itself, the videos they purported to tout started to disappear.
 Toward the end of the show, sliced-and-diced snippets of the videos became nothing more than background fodder as the network used the shows to push different agendas.